templ-fun/evm-protocol/docs/TemplTreasuryModule.md

 ### `batchDAO(address[] targets, uint256[] values, bytes[] calldatas) → bytes[] results` (external)

-Governance action that performs multiple external calls atomically from the templ.
+otice Governance action that performs multiple external calls atomically from the templ.

 Executes each call in-order.
 If any call reverts, bubbles up revert data and reverts the whole batch.